ddemosi/react-around-api-full/README.md

 * Substituted built in .uri() Joi validators for a similar Regex to the one used by validator.js.
 Seemed like the simpler solution over creating a whole new helper file structure just to use the validator package.
 * Fixed linting errors.
 Primary error had to do with the error handling middleware and a comma recommendation that was breaking functionality.
 Added all to the temporary ignore list.

+Draft 4:

+* Corrected response from user creation to not include hashed password.
+* Added proper error handling to card delete function.

 Link to live site: http://danny-demosi.students.nomoreparties.site Server public IP: 52.250.0.223